junseoDS/Udacity/IntroductiontoSQL/3_1SQL_Aggregations.md

 ## SUM

-SUM : only can be used on numeric columns
+> only can be used on numeric columns
-    :ignore null values
+> ignore null values

 ## MIN,MAX

-MIN,MAX : can be used on numerical and non-numerical columns
+> can be used on numerical and non-numerical columns
-    For MIN, the lowest number, earliest date, or early in the alphabet
+> For MIN, the lowest number, earliest date, or early in the alphabet

 ## AVG

-AVG : can be used on numerical columns ,
+> can be used on numerical columns ,
-     ignores null
+> ignores null

+## GROUP BY

+GROUP BY

+> allows creating segments that will aggregate independent from one another
+> goes in between the WHERE and ORDER BY
+> any column in the SELECT statement that is not with aggregatoe must be in the GROUP BY clause.
+> ORDER BY works like SORT in spreadsheet
+> multipe columns at once
+> Reference the columns in SELECT statements in GROUP BY, ORDER BY clause with numbers (1,2,...)

+## DISTINCT

+> group by some columns but not necessarily include aggregations

+## HAVING

+> Clean way to filter a query that's been aggregated
+> WHERE cannot filter on aggregate columns
+> Syntax is same with WHERE

+## DATE FUNCTION

+For US

+    MM DD YY

+or any other

+    DD MM YY

+In the Database

+    YYYY MM DD

+> Easy to find most recent or oldest
+> Easily truncated in order to group them for analysis

+### DATE_TRUNC

+> Truncate date to particular part of date-time column.
+> 'day', 'month', 'year' , 'dow' for day of the week

+### DATE_PART

+> Pulling a specific portion of a date.

+## CASE

+> Handles "if", "then" logic
+> goes in the SELECT clause
+> must include WHEN, THEN, END.
+ELSE is optional
+> can make any conditional statement using any conditional operation between WHEN and THEN
+>> WHEN : condition
+>> THEN : if given condition is fitted, mark new name.
+>> END : closing CASE statement.